ibm-cloud-docs/account/install-sw-private.md

 ## Next steps
 {: next-update}

 A user with access to your private catalog updates the software.
-See [Updating software in your private catalog](/docs/account?topic=account-update-private) for more information.
+See [Updating software versions](/docs/account?topic=account-update-private) for more information.